The Healthy School Milk Commitment

 America’s dairy companies are committed to supporting families and students in their efforts to maintain a healthy diet and lifestyle.
 Nearly 30 million children and adolescents participate in federal school meal programs, including breakfast and lunch.
 Dairy and milk play a central role in school meals by providing 13 essential nutrients students need for healthy growth and development.
 Milk is the top source of calcium, potassium, phosphorus, and vitamin D in kids ages 2-18, and flavored milk is just as nutritious as white milk.
 As parents, policymakers, and nutrition professionals support making more milk options available with less added sugar per serving, the International Dairy Foods Association (IDFA), on behalf of America’s school milk processors, is leading a voluntary effort to reduce added sugars in school milk by the 2025-2026 school year.

 This effort, known as the Healthy School Milk Commitment, aims to deliver milk’s 13 essential nutrients to America’s students while reducing calories and added sugars in flavored milk.
 The Healthy School Milk Commitment combines our industry’s passion for product innovation with a long-standing promise to provide healthy, nutritious dairy options to schoolkids everywhere.
-This includes developing new and reformulated milks with less added sugar and working with school meals professionals and nutrition professionals to educate school staff and students about the benefits of healthy milk options in the diets of children and adolescents.
+This includes developing new and reformulated milk with less added sugar, fewer calories, as well as many lactose-free options, and working with school meals professionals and nutrition professionals to educate school staff and students about the benefits of healthy milk options in the diets of children and adolescents.

 Serving low-fat and fat-free flavored milk with school meals is in line with Dietary Guidelines for Americans recommendations because it contains the same exact 13 essential nutrients as unflavored milk in a flavor that children prefer to drink.
 Specifically, the DGA recommended both low-fat and fat-free milk as nutrient-dense foods and note that small amounts of added sugars can be added to nutrient-dense foods – including low-fat or fat-free milk – to help meet food group recommendations.
 Children who consume flavored milk drink more milk overall and have higher intakes of vitamins D, A, calcium, potassium and other nutrients than children who don't drink flavored milk.
 When flavored milk has been removed or restricted in school meals, children drink less milk and miss out on the nutrients provided by milk.

-The Healthy School Milk Commitment covers all cow’s fluid milk options served in schools participating in the National School Lunch Program and the School Breakfast Program.
+The Healthy School Milk Commitment covers all cow’s fluid milk options served in schools participating in the National School Lunch Program and the School Breakfast Program as well as the Summer Food Service Program.
 The Commitment does not extend to other dairy products in school meals like cheese and yogurt, nor does it extend to plant-based beverages that are served as alternatives to cow’s milk.

 Yes, the commitment applies to milk served to school children in grades K through 12 through the National School Lunch Program and the School Breakfast Program.